Caching Strategies with Claude Code: Redis Patterns and Cache Invalidation

 };

-• Never throw on Redis errors — return null/false instead.
+• Never throw on Redis errors — the methods return null, void, or false as appropriate.

-• Errors are logged via logger.ts but do not crash the application.
+• All errors are logged via logger.ts but do not crash the application.

 Cache‑Aside Pattern for getUserProfile()